 • Who must approve the timesheet and by when

-• Certification by both the employee and their direct supervisor that the hours were spent in support of the grant that was charged for the work
+• Reasonable assurance by both the employee and their direct supervisor that the hours were spent in support of the grant that was charged for the work

 Shortcut #3 Have a Training Process-Including Refresher Training

 Make sure that employees receive adequate training on what the requirements are for charging time to the grant and maintaining adequate timekeeping records in compliance with 2 CFR Part 200 aka the Uniform Guidance.

-• Refresher training should be held at periodic intervals for all employees and for instances of non-compliance.
+- Refresher training should be held at periodic intervals for all employees and to correct instances of non-compliance.

 Shortcut #4 Have a Communication Process

 You may have thought that communication is one of those “nice-to-do” soft skills.

 - In fact, communication is a component of strong internal controls!